Flangvik/AzureC2Relay/README.md

 pip3 install azure-cli
 ```

-# Deploy

-1. Modify the first few variables defined in `config.tf` to match your setup
+1. Modify the first variables defined in `config.tf` to suit your needs
 1. Replace the dummy "cobaltstrike-dist.tgz" with an actual cobaltstrike download
 2. Edit/Replace the Malleable profile inside the Ressources folder (Make sure the profile filename matches the variables you set in step 1)
 2. login with azure `az login`